peasantbird/tp/docs/UserGuide.md

 The warning system is also used to inform the user if, when you are adding new buyers/sellers, whether there are two similar buyers or two similar sellers, or a buyer that shares the same name as a seller.
 See [Appendix C](#appendix-c-similar-names) for more details.

+There are some limitations to the warning system
 ```
 Warning!; [Phone numbers should only contain numbers, and it should be at least 3 digits long.
 Area codes are allowed, signified by a '+' and up to 3 numbers, followed by a space separating this from the main number.]
 Please ignore if this is expected.